AndreaMiotto/PartialSheet/README.md

 - \[x] Mac compatibility

 #### Nice to have
-At the moment with developed all the most requested features, feel free to open an issue if you feel something is missing.
+At the moment we developed all the most requested features, feel free to open an issue if you feel something is missing.

 ## Version 3
 The new version brings a lot of breaking changes and a lot of improvments:
 - A more **SwiftUI way** to call the PartialSheet.
-- Add support **scrollable content**.
+- Add support to **scrollable content**.
-- Add support the **Material** effect.
+- Add support to **Material** effect.
 - A new **Button** to avoid the *rage tapping*.
 - More Support for the pickers.